Lullabot/drainpipe/README.md

 ### CSS & JS asset automation

-Drainpipe provide default tasks to automate CSS & JavaScript generation with the submodules SASS and Javascript.
+Drainpipe provides tasks to automate Sass & JavaScript compilation.

 To enable them, first define the project variables `DRAINPIPE_SASS` and/or `DRAINPIPE_JAVASCRIPT` into the `Taskfile.yml` file.